MustafaBerkPolat/DREAMT-analysis/README.md

 ![Sleep Disorders by Occurence in Participants](https://github.com/user-attachments/assets/dd1a7a5b-ef37-44b8-99cc-14dbc4dda9bc)

 For the most part, both the observed and the reported disorders were more common in female participants.
 There were a total of 55 female participants and 45 male participants.
-Sleep apnea and asthma were the exception, as they were more common in men despite men being under-represented in this research.
+Sleep apnea and hypertension were the exception, as they were more common in men despite men being under-represented in this research.

 ### Box Plot AHI Analysis for Observed Sleep Disorders